Director of Grants

 Erin Shaver’s grantwriting expertise is built on more than 15 years of writing and editing experience, predominantly in the nonprofit sector and in journalism.

 Erin has been part of the JVA team for more than a decade, both as a staff member and a freelancer.
-As a senior grantwriter, she currently manages several annual grantwriting contracts with clients in the education and human services fields.
+As our director of grants, she currently manages our grantwriting department as well as several annual grantwriting contracts with clients in the education and human services fields.
 This includes performing funding research, writing grants and providing technical assistance to help clients strategize, make decisions, secure funding and maximize their potential.
 Erin secured more than $2 million in grants for clients from 2017 to 2018, primarily from Colorado foundations, and has a keen understanding of the Colorado funding landscape.

 In the past, she has worked as an editor at the Denver Art Museum and as a newspaper journalist at the Colorado Daily in Boulder.
 She also has considerable experience as a freelance writer, having written magazine features, technical reports, white papers and blogs, and has dabbled in running a socially conscious business.